B00347076/JSPF-Website-Submission/documentation.md

 ### Stadium
 The Stadium is the key theming feature of the game and is made up of multiple components:
+1. Stands
+2. Goals
+3. Floodlights
+4. Pitch
+5. Other

 ### Stands
 Stadium stands are created with a merged mesh of 3 child elements; the building(box), roof and crowd: